samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

   - infrastructure
 excerpt: |
   As a teams infrastructure estate grows, it becomes increasingly beneficial to create a global registry of all people, services and components.
+Once you do, you'll start seeing solutions to problems you didn't even know existed, and benefit from a consistent mental model of your infrastructure that you can share across teams.

 ---